LetsGrowMoreCommunity/WebDev-Playyard/readme.md

 <h1 align="center" >💻 WEBDEV - PLAYYARD 💻</h1>

 <h3>Hello Everyone 👋🏻 Glad to see you all here !!
 I hope everyone is eager to give their best contributions.
-This project aims to have collective innovative mini projects related to front-end web development at a single place.Not only Projects but also aim to collect documents ( notes ) & provide references for beginners to learn it so as to provide you all a one stop sopution to all your problems.
+This project aims to have collective innovative mini projects related to front-end web development at a single place.Not only Projects but also aim to collect documents ( notes ) & provide references for beginners to learn from it so as to provide you all a one stop solution to all your problems.

 <h1 align="center"> Technologies Included </h1>
 <div align="center"><img alt="HTML5" src="https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white"/> <img alt="CSS3" src="https://img.shields.io/badge/css3-%231572B6.svg?style=for-the-badge&logo=css3&logoColor=white"/> <img alt="JavaScript" src="https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E"/></div>